-With over-the-counter CBD products recently legalised in Australia, there are an increasing number of places, both in-store and online, where you can buy CBD oil.
-Together with this increased accessibility has been an uptick in interest in the therapeutic benefits of CBD products.
-And one of the richest areas of therapeutic potential is managing the symptoms of anxiety.
+With over-the-counter CBD products recently legalised in Australia, there will soon be an increasing number of places, both in-store and online, where you can buy CBD oil.

 Anxiety is the most common mental health condition in Australia.
 One in three women and one in ﬁve men will experience anxiety in their lifetime and more than 2 million Australians will suffer from anxiety in any one year.

-A growing body of research is clearly showing how CBD oil can be used to manage the symptoms of anxiety.
-So, let’s have a look at what anxiety is and how CBD oil can be used to treat the symptoms and help to manage anxiety-related disorders.
+So, let’s have a look at what anxiety is and some of the ways to treat the symptoms and help to manage anxiety-related disorders.

 What is anxiety?